MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Audiences_InMarketAudience.md

   - **Who shouldn't use in-market audiences?**

-    If you don’t have customers in one of the available in-market audience categories listed, you shouldn’t use this feature, as you’d be extending your reach to the wrong audience.
+    If you donâ€™t have customers in one of the available in-market audience categories listed, you shouldnâ€™t use this feature, as youâ€™d be extending your reach to the wrong audience.

   - **Are additional in-market audiences going to be released?**